quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 If the logic for a function differs a lot between the cases I would personally prefer the last version as it also allows you to have some of the arguments be bound only for certain cases, etc., and generally keeps each case separate.
-In this case the first version makes the most sense because only the amount added depends on this boolean.
+In this case the first version makes the most sense because only the amount added depends on the boolean and we have special syntax for boolean values with `if`.

 ## Newtypes